What is an extended warranty?

-Cover 5 years
+Over 5 years

 How does extended warranty work?

-How to compare extended warranty
+How to compare extended warranties

-- Limits - The liabilities for claims usually have a limit on the amount you claim within a year, or it has to match the purchase price of the personal goods that were purchased with your credit card.
+- Limits.
+The liabilities for claims usually have a limit on the amount you claim within a year, or it has to match the purchase price of the personal goods that were purchased with your credit card.

 Pros and cons of extended warranty

-- Peace of mind - Nowadays you don't have to worry about buying a separate warranty if you are planning to pay for it with one of your credit cards.
+- Peace of mind.
+Nowadays you don't have to worry about buying a separate warranty if you are planning to pay for it with one of your credit cards.

-- Easy to access - Many rewards and premium credit cards now come with complimentary extended warranty on eligible purchases.
+- Easy to access.
+Many rewards and premium credit cards now come with complimentary extended warranty on eligible purchases.
 Many retail rewards credit cards come with this kind of offer.

-- Only applies to Australian purchases - In most cases, the warranty will only apply when you buy an Australian manufactured product.
+- Only applies to Australian purchases.
+In most cases, the warranty will only apply when you buy an Australian-manufactured product.
 This means that if you try to shop overseas or online the warranty won't apply.

 Can I extend the extended warranty insurance for up to 24 months?